Illumina/manta/README.md

 ### Operating System Guidelines

+##### Linux

 Manta is known to build and run on the following linux distrubutions (with package modifications as described below):

 - Ubuntu 12.04,14.04
 - CentOS 5,6,7

+##### OS X

+Build support for OS X is ad-hoc, with limited runtime testing.
+Last success was v0.26.1-15-gfe9a48d on OS X 10.9.5 / Xcode 6.2

+##### Windows

+Manta does not build or run on windows.
+Library-level compilation is possible for Visual Studio users.
+See Developer section below.

+### Linux Package Modifications

 ##### Ubuntu 14.04